-- Sales rep: Back peddle?
+- Sales professional: Back peddle?

 - Buyer: Exactly.
 They don’t respond with a crisp, strong answer.
 Instead, they stumble through, and the team is inconsistent with how we answer.

-- Sales rep: Inconsistent?
+- Sales professional: Inconsistent?

 - Buyer: Yeah, that’s a bigger problem we’re dealing with that goes beyond differentiating.
 I have 70 sales reps handling their sales calls in 70 different ways.
 Everyone is telling a different narrative and running their process in different ways.

-The beauty behind this sales technique is that your buyer becomes EXTRA likely to expand on their point.
+The beauty behind this sales technique tip is that your buyer becomes EXTRA likely to expand on their point.
 That’s because you’re relaying their own words back to them (and everyone loves their own words).

 Contrast this approach with asking “Can you expand on that point?”

 That might work, but it can feel a bit like a pickaxe.
-Repeating THEIR words eliminates the friction.
+Repeating THEIR words eliminates friction.